 Nile River in Jinja with 60 bird species.

-Lake Bisina which is also found in eastern part of the country were birders can view Fox’s weaver, payrus dwellers for example the shoebill, and Papyrus Gonolex.In order to enjoy an adventure tour, combine your birdwatching trip with gorilla trekking, especially on your visits to Bwindi.
+Lake Bisina also found in eastern part were birders can view Fox’s weaver, payrus dwellers for example the shoebill, and Papyrus Gonolex.In order to enjoy an adventure tour, combine your birdwatching trip with gorilla trekking, especially on your visits to Bwindi.

 Chimpanzee tracking tours in Uganda

 Mountain Climbing safaris in Uganda

 Mountain climbing in Uganda is one of the adventurous activities in Uganda, it’s mostly done on Rwenzori Mountains which is located in western Uganda on border of Democratic Republic of Congo and Uganda.
 This mountain extends an expanse of 988km and was named after Mountain Ruwenzori commonly referred to as mountains of the moon.
-This mountain also stands on 5109m high and is one of the highest mountain ranges within Africa second to Mountain Kilimanjaro as well as mountain Kenya.
-This mountain has also got 6 peaks including; Mt baker at 4,843m, Mt Stanley which is 5,109m, Mt Speke at 4,890m, Mt Emin which is at 4,715, Mt Savoia at 4,627m.
+This mountain also stands on 5109m high and is the highest mountain range within Africa second to Mountain Kilimanjaro and mountain Kenya.
+This mountain has also got 6 peaks including; Mt baker at 4,843m, Mt Stanley which is 5,109m, Mt Speke at 4,890m, Mt Emin at 4,715, Mt Savoia at 4,627m.
 However the highest peak is Margherita peak at 5109m and it also ranks the Rwenzori as 3rd highest mountain range in Africa.

 Mountain Rwenzori is not a volcanic mountain though it’s an ancient quartzite and Gneiss.
 The mountain is located close to equator and it has got numerous icy peaks seen miles away in many parts of western Uganda.
-Its sloes are beyond 1600m and are favorite to the hikers and the mountain is ranked as the most challenging in whole of Africa.it has also got five different vegetation regions including; Bamboo or mimulopsis Zone which is at 2500-3500m, grassland at 1000-2000m, the afro-alpine moorland zone which is at 4000-4500m, Montane forest which is also at 2000-3000m and the Heather zone at 3000-4000m.
+Its sloes are beyond 1600m and are favorite to adventure hikers and the mountain is ranked as most challenging in whole of Africa.it has also got five different vegetation regions including; Bamboo or mimulopsis Zone at 2500-3500m, grassland at 1000-2000m, the afro-alpine moorland zone at 4000-4500m, Montane forest also at 2000-3000m and the Heather zone at 3000-4000m.

 Lake Bunyonyi safari